 Since by definition a disability substantially limits one or more of an individual's major life activities, disabled employees may require assistance in order to adequately perform their job.
 Employers are not required to hire disabled individuals for whom their employment would create an undue hardship, but the ADA guarantees the right to a reasonable accommodation.

-An undue hardship, according to the ADA, is an action that would be significantly difficult or expensive relative to the size, financial stature and nature of a given operation.
-The provision of personal use items (i.e. eyeglasses or wheelchairs) is not considered a reasonable accommodation, nor is an accommodation that would result in lower quality or production standards.
+An undue hardship, according to the ADA, is an action that would be significantly difficult or expensive relative to the size, financial stature, and nature of a given operation.
+An employer may not need to provide personal use items, like eyeglasses or wheelchairs, that are needed in accomplishing daily activities.
+However, an employer may need to provide a special monitor, based on a doctor's recommended accommodations.

 Reasonable accommodations for a disability may include (but are not limited to) the following: